ubco-W2022T1-cosc301/project-group23/README.md

 ## Team Members

-**Please remember to update this section**

-- Mel Jensen: one sentence about you!
+- Mel Jensen: I'm a fourth year electrical engineering student.
 - Ella Serber: one sentence about you!
 - Minju Yu: one sentence about you!